sqz-xy/gad-sdk/docs_sphinx/longform/intro.rst

 "dead reckoning".

-In contrast, GNSS receivers alone have much lower update rates, often in the region of 1-10Hz.
-However, they are capable of providing position in a global reference system up to ~2cm RMS in open sky conditions (with assistance from Ground Based Augmentation Services (GBAS)).
+In contrast, GNSS receivers alone have much lower update rates, often in the region of 1-10 Hz.
+However, they are capable of providing position in a global reference system up to ~2 cm RMS in open sky conditions (with assistance from Ground Based Augmentation Services (GBAS)).
 Since these are measurements of position in a global frame, they are not prone to drift.